gacelita/ventas/doc/Plugins.md

    :migrations
    [{:db/ident :awesome/entity
      :db/valueType :db.type/ref
-     :db/cardinality :db.cardinality/one}]
+     :db/cardinality :db.cardinality/one}]})

-   ;; list of entity types to conditionally enable :entity-types [:my-entity-type]

-   ;; list of endpoints to conditionally enable
-   ::endpoints [:my-entity-type.list]})
 ```

+The idea is that independent authors should be able to distribute functionality that users can include in their stores.

+The plugin above could be uploaded to Clojars and then `require`d in the store project.

+FAQ:

+- Can I install or uninstall a plugin from the backoffice?
+  No you can't.
+That would require, as a minimum, a restart of the jvm process, but running unknown code in a production store is a bad idea anyway.
+- Can I upgrade a plugin from the backoffice?
+  That would also be running unknown code in production, so no. Ventas may add some notification system telling you that a new version of a plugin is available, but that's it.
+- Can I disable a plugin from the backoffice?
+  See the first question.

-You can use the [lein template](https://github.com/JoelSanchez/ventas-lein-template) to begin with theme development.
+You can use the [lein template](https://github.com/JoelSanchez/ventas-lein-template) to begin with plugin development.